not-chciken/gb-noise-test/README.md

 | 7      | Explosion                                                         |
 | 8      | Chiptune-like Explosion                                           |
 | 9      | First noise part of defeating a Fighter Fly from Super Mario Land |

+## Building

+In `src/noise_test.asm` you find the source code of the Game Boy Noise Test.
+Assuming [RBGDS](https://github.com/gbdev/rgbds) is installed, it can be built with a simple `make`.